 The School's admission register is accurate and kept up to date.
-We regularly encourage parents to inform us of any changes whenever they occur, through existing communication channels such as the Pupil Data Sheet (sent at the beginning of the academic year asking parents to confirm / correct the information that we hold on them and their children).
+We regularly encourage parents to inform us of any changes whenever they occur, through existing communication channels such as MIS update reminders sent on a rolling cycle throughout the academic year.